 If you have an in-network insurance, Family Tree Therapies will work with you and your doctor to submit an insurance claim on your behalf.
 Contact our office for more information on potential insurance coverage.

 Diagnosis codes can be given for disorders of communication.
 As a team, we have psychology services available, so the OT, SLP, and Psychology team can provide a diagnosis of Autism.
 Legally, an OT is not allowed to give a diagnostic code.
 However, if we receive a diagnostic code from your physician or psychiatrist, we can print it on your invoices.
-This may be helpful if you are submitting your invoices to your insurance company for reimbursement.
+This may be helpful if you are submitting your invoices to your out of network insurance company for reimbursement.

 This will vary depending upon each child’s needs and each family’s time and financial resources.
 Many families find great benefit in receiving services weekly.